secwexen/cyber-threat-playbook/README.md

 A comprehensive Cyber Threat Playbook providing MITRE ATT&CK-based attack scenarios, detection rules, proof-of-concept (PoC) scripts, and lab walkthroughs.

+## About

+The **Cyber Threat Playbook** is an open-source, educational, and portfolio-focused repository for cybersecurity professionals.
+It provides a structured collection of:

+- MITRE ATT&CK-based attack scenarios
+- Sigma, YARA, and Suricata detection rules
+- Proof-of-Concept (PoC) scripts
+- Lab walkthroughs and practical exercises

+This repository is designed to **demonstrate professional cybersecurity skills**, including threat hunting, incident response, and pentesting workflows, in a safe and controlled environment.

+## Overview

+**Cyber Threat Playbook** is organized to give users a clear and practical view of real-world cybersecurity workflows:

+- **Detection Rules:** Ready-to-use Sigma/YARA/Suricata rules for threat detection and analysis.
+- **Scenarios:** Simulated attacks based on MITRE ATT&CK, including phishing, malware, and lateral movement exercises.
+- **Labs:** Hands-on lab exercises with PoC scripts for testing and research in isolated environments.
+- **Examples:** Sample outputs, screenshots, and logs to visualize results.
+- **Docs & Tools:** Quick Start guides, architecture explanations, and optional helper scripts to support learning and experimentation.

 ## Ethical Use

 All tools in this repository are developed **strictly for educational and ethical purposes**.